 “If the spa is not well maintained.”
 (Participant 23, Female, Age 52-60)

-Other themes identified were based on few or no facilities with the poor interior, overpricing or cost and the busy environment due to overbooking.
-This showed that the respondents will not revisit a spa that has unfriendly staff, bad customer service and lack of operational management coordination, along with cleanliness and maintenance issues.
+Other themes identified were based on few or no facilities with poor interiors, overpricing or cost and the busy environment due to overbooking.
+This showed that the respondents would not revisit a spa with unfriendly staff, bad customer service and lack of operational management coordination, and cleanliness and maintenance issues.

-The results establish a generalisable sample as there is a diverse age range across the board of age categories, the majority being aged 31-45 and the participants were all female with previous spa experience.
-This does not come as a surprise as it is a female-strong industry as women frequent spas more often than men do.
+The results establish a generalisable sample as there is a diverse age range across the board of age categories, the majority being aged 31-45, and the participants were all female with previous spa experience.
+This does not come as a surprise as it is a female-strong industry, as women frequent spas more often than men.
 According to industry research, only 22% of men in the UK go to spas, while 78% of the women will book a spa treatment (Kliucinskaite, 2019).
-Therefore, the main demographic of spa-goers have been captured.
+Therefore, the main demographic of spa-goers has been captured.

-The primary collated data expressed that memorable spa experiences are created by experiencing relaxation through engaging with a variety of facilities and having a beneficial and effective treatment, either mentioning their thoughts or feelings.
-Findings from Chen et al. (2008) resonate with similar themes will relaxation being of high importance and a key motivator of experiencing wellness.
-Furthermore, this is reflected by the most memorable sense being touch, which is carried out through contact with the therapist when receiving a spa treatment.
+The primary collated data expressed that memorable spa experiences are created by experiencing relaxation through engaging with various facilities and having a beneficial and effective treatment, either by mentioning their thoughts or feelings.
+Findings from Chen et al. (2008) resonate with similar themes, with relaxation being highly important and a key motivator of experiencing wellness.
+Furthermore, this is reflected by the most memorable sense, touch, carried out through contact with the therapist when receiving a spa treatment.

-This connotates signs of multi-sensory hedonic consumption (Solomon, 2018) whereby the consumer can build emotions that are tied to the interactions they have with different environments and during treatments.
-Furthermore, Randiwela and Alahakoon (2016), proclaimed that sensory marketing can influence buyer behaviour and ultimately purchasing decisions that are based purely on their feelings and emotions (hedonic) as opposed to rational thinking (Knowles, 2001).
-As one specific respondent associated a memorable spa experience as being, “Personalised customer service that makes you feel really special.”
-This can be a great benefit to the consumer as Meszaros (2018) mentions, upselling personalised products and treatments helps to satisfy the desires of the consumer.
+This connotates signs of multi-sensory hedonic consumption (Solomon, 2018), whereby the consumer can build emotions tied to their interactions with different environments and during treatments.
+Furthermore, Randiwela and Alahakoon (2016) proclaimed that sensory marketing can influence buyer behaviour and, ultimately, purchasing decisions that are based purely on their feelings and emotions (hedonic) as opposed to rational thinking (Knowles, 2001).
+One respondent described a memorable spa experience as “Personalised customer service that makes you feel really special.”
+This can greatly benefit the consumer; as Meszaros (2018) mentions, upselling personalised products and treatments helps satisfy the consumer's desires.

 Influences of Spa Choice